 The advice in this section focuses on talking with children when assessing their safety.
-Go to the Working with a child with mental health issues part for more advice about talking with children about mental health and how it is currently impacting on them now as well as into the future.
+Go to the Working with a child with mental health issues part for more advice about talking with children about mental health and how it is impacting on them now as well as into the future.

 Think about the child’s unique needs.
 Consider their age, behaviours, temperament, relationships with caregivers, personal illness, disability and resilience when assessing safety.
 Explore the child’s relationship with their parents and family.
 Ask them how they would describe each of the people in their family.
 Explore protective factors as well as risks.